XuuXiaolan/CodeRebirth/Plugin/Thunderstore/README.md

 ![WS](https://i.postimg.cc/c4W1tk0s/image.png)

-> Disastrous weather where the player is pulled and thrown by different types of tornados.
+> Disastrous weather where the player is pulled and thrown by the strong winds of a tornado.
 > Decreases outdoor and daytime power by 3 each and increases indoor power by 6.

 ### Meteor Shower

 ![MS](https://i.postimg.cc/Nf2FR2r4/image.png)

-> World-ending weather where the world will slowly crumble as time goes on, but with the potential for rare crystals to spawn.
+> A rain of earth shattering meteorites.
+Keep an eye on the sky.
+A dangerous weather with the potential for rare crystals to spawn.
 > Decreases outdoor and daytime power by 3 each and increases indoor power by 6.

 </details>